 After verifying this, set EnableFlag to 0, take the controller out of real time mode (disable), reset the processor (see "DRV8312-C2-KIT How To Run Guide" for details).
 Note that after each test, this step needs to be repeated for safety purposes.
-Also note that improper shutdown might half the PWMs at some certain states where high currents can be drawn, hence caution needs to be taken.
+Also note that improper shutdown might halt the PWMs at some certain states where high currents can be drawn, hence caution needs to be taken.

-During level 2, the BLDC Hall Effect sensors' output (if applicable) and PWMDAC outputs should appear as follows:
+During level 2, the BLDC Hall Effect sensors' output should appear as follows:

-Fig. 17 The outputs of Hall Effect sensors, Hall A, B and C
+Fig. 14 The outputs of Hall Effect sensors, Hall A, B and C